aamirmajeedkhan/FantasyFootball/README.md

 # Fantasy Football
 This is a python web application part of udaity full stack developer project 3 assignment.
-This application is created on Flask Web Development framework.
+This application is created using Flask Web Development framework.
 This application allows user to create and manage their football team.
+The application have both public and private areas based on logged in user.
-The project allows user to to enjoy application full access using either facebook or amazon IDs.Please follow the procedure to install and run the application.
+In order to enjoy creating creating your own team application allows access using either facebook or amazon IDs.Please follow the procedure to install and run the application.

 **Requirement**
 -----------------------------------------------------------
 The project has been run from a vagrant virtual environment, which have following requirement:

-Python 2.7
+* Python 2.7
-SQLite
+* SQLite
-SQLAlchemy
+* SQLAlchemy
-Flask
+* Flask
-Flask extension SeaSurf
+* Flask extension SeaSurf
-Python libraries: httplib2,werkzeug, oauth2client and Requests
+* Python libraries: httplib2,werkzeug, oauth2client and Requests

 **How to Run Web Application**
 -----------------------------------------------------------